jinghuazhao/sphinx/README.md

 5 directories, 11 files
 ```

-The design mirrors those at <https://cambridge-ceu.github.io/csd3/>.
+The design, in particular its sidebar, mirrors those at <https://cambridge-ceu.github.io/csd3/>.

 ## Build